Rural America’s Health Crisis: Critical-Access & Safety Net Hospitals

 • must provide 24-hour emergency care services

-Approximately 25 percent of acute care hospitals are designated critical-access hospitals.
+Approximately 25% of acute care hospitals are designated critical-access hospitals.
 Because of this designation and the areas in which they are located, CAHs frequently have less access to funding, employ fewer physicians, and lack care specialists compared to other acute care hospitals.
 Additionally, due to the limitations of their critical-access status, CAHs are less likely than other acute care hospitals to have an on-site intensive care unit (ICU), offer cardiac catheterization, and have sufficient (if any) designated surgical facilities.

 Only half of those CAHs reported being part of a hospital network, further reducing the care options available to their patients.
 In addition, the mortality rate at critical-access hospitals is higher than at small rural hospitals not designated as critical-access.
 This is likely attributed to a combination of factors including limited access to capital, lower physician and specialist employment, and patient demographics.

 Rural health clinics, unlike CAHs, primarily rely on physician assistants (PAs) and nurse practitioners (NPs) to provide medical care for Medicare and Medicaid patients, and are reimbursed regardless of whether they operate under a full-time physician.
-RHCs receive enhanced Medicare and Medicaid reimbursement rates, and encourage the utilization of mid-level providers.
+RHCs receive enhanced Medicare and Medicaid reimbursement rates and encourage the utilization of mid-level providers.
 However, they may be subject to reimbursement caps per patient visit—which can lead to very strict budgeting measures—and they are not required to offer inpatient services.
 Additionally, RHCs cannot operate in an area with more than 50,000 residents.

 Despite the existence of these CAHs, rural patients are still not able to receive adequate medical care, particularly for cancer treatments and preventative medicine.
 Unlike many urban areas, rural counties are less likely to have safety net providers—which are better equipped to treat patients who are chronically-ill, uninsured, or are covered by Medicare.